• Skip to primary navigation

 For 'single' cream (thin)

-• Add the cashews to a powerful blender along with approx. 180-240 ml water, depending on how thin you want the cream to be.
-I'd suggest starting with 180 ml, then increasing the water 15 ml (one tablespoon) at a time until you have it the way you want.
+• Add the cashews to a powerful blender along with approx. ¾ cup (180 ml) water.
+I'd suggest starting with this amount of water then increasing it one tablespoon (15 ml) at a time until you have it the way you want.

 • Blend until very smooth, which may take a minute or two.
 Stop to scrape down the sides and add extra water if necessary.